Patients of a Vermont Hospital Are Left ‘in the Dark’ After Cyberattack

 “We expect panic,” one hacker wrote, in Russian.

 U.S. officials warned hospitals about a “credible threat” of attacks Oct.
 23, and then an unusual cluster of attacks on hospitals took place.
-Several hospitals — including Vermont Medical Center and the St. Lawrence County health system in New York — have said they received no ransom note.
+Several hospital networks — including The University of Vermont Health Network and the St. Lawrence County health system in New York — have said they received no ransom note.

 Others reported ransom demands “in eight figures, which is just not something that regional health care systems can do,” said Allan Liska, an analyst with Recorded Future, a cybersecurity firm.
 These unusual demands, combined with the coordination of the attacks, make “it seem that it was meant to be a disruptive attack” rather than a profit-seeking one, he said.